Prospects for PBR detection of KM3-230213A-like events: Possible neutrino origins of KM3-230213A

 To elucidate the origin of KM3-230213A it is pivotal to examine consistency with multi-messenger observations; particularly, constraints from $\gamma$-ray telescopes.
 It is of common knowledge that transparent astrophysical sources of extreme energy neutrinos would also produce a bright $\gamma$-ray signal.
 To date, no convincing evidence of $\gamma$-rays accompanying KM3-230213A has been observed~\cite{Airoldi:2025opo}.
 As a consequence, constraints can be placed on a combination of the source redshift and the intergalactic magnetic field strength between the source and Earth~\cite{Fang:2025nzg,Crnogorcevic:2025vou}.
 If the strength of the intergalactic magnetic field were $B \gtrsim 3 \times 10^{-13}~{\rm G}$, then the $\gamma$-ray emission from farway sources could be attenuated {\it en route} to Earth, and the model of transient sources described in~\cite{Neronov:2025jfj} would be consistent with observations.
 On the other hand, the absence of a $\gamma$-ray signal associated to KM3-230213A challenges scenarios in which this neutrino has a Galactic origin, e.g., from the decay of super-heavy dark matter clustered in the halo.
 Nevertheless, it was pointed out in~\cite{Klipfel:2025jql} that if the dark matter were just ordinary matter locked inside primordial black holes (PBHs), then the KM3NeT-ARCA event might have originated from a Galactic transient explosion of a PBH near the end of its evaporation lifetime.
-Actually, the $\gamma$-ray constraints could be easily accommodated in scenarios with large extra dimensions, because the emission of higher-dimensional PBHs is dominated by Kaluza-Klein modes~\cite{Anchordoqui:2025xug,Anchordoqui:2025opy}.
-It was recently pointed out in~\cite{Sakharov:2025oev} that a cosmological population of microscopic black holes, which rapidly evaporate via Hawking radiation, emitting intense, short-lived bursts of neutrinos with $E_\nu \gtrsim 10^8{\rm GeV}$ can accommodate the groundbreaking KM3NeT-ARCA detection while remaining consistent with IceCube’s non-detections.
+Actually, to accommodate the $\gamma$-ray constraints one should advocate for scenarios with large extra dimensions, because PBHs living in the higher-dimensional bulk would radiate SM singlets that eventually oscillate into active neutrinos~\cite{Anchordoqui:2025xug,Anchordoqui:2025opy}.
+It was recently noted that a cosmological population of microscopic black holes, which rapidly evaporate via Hawking radiation, emitting intense, short-lived bursts of neutrinos with $E_\nu \gtrsim 10^8{\rm GeV}$ can accommodate the groundbreaking KM3NeT-ARCA detection while remaining consistent with IceCube’s non-detections~\cite{Sakharov:2025oev}.
 These microscopic black holes are expected to be produced via bubble collisions generated in the merger of astrophysical black holes; therefore, exploring another window of multi-messenger astrophysics driven by neutrinos and gravitational waves.